-How far in advance should you schedule an event?
+How far in advance should you book a program for your event?

 Obviously, the sooner the better.
-Spring and summer are our busiest seasons, but we try to be flexible if our clients can be flexible.
+Spring and summer are our busiest seasons, but we try to be flexible.
 There are six of our members who conduct individual programs so theoretically we can be at a maximum of six locations at the same time.

 When is payment due?